Texts and Projects Invited to Stückemarkt 2020/2021

-Against Separation: Five innovative, aesthetically and substantially challenging works address this year’s Stückemarkt-motto in different ways and thus convinced the jury.
+Against Separation: Five innovative, aesthetically and substantially challenging works address the Stückemarkt-motto in different ways and thus convinced the jury.
 361 works from 63 countries were submitted in total.
-We would like to thank all artists for their exciting applications to our Open Call and congratulate the invited authors and theatre makers!

-Since the 2020 Stückemarkt cannot take place, we have decided to invite the same artists again next year.
+Since the 2020 Stückemarkt could take place, we have decided to invite the same selected artists again in 2021.

 Laurence Dauphinais (Canada – Project)

 “Aalaapi” depicts a marginalised group that is hardly ever given a voice: the Inuit.
 With great skill, Laurence Dauphinais, radio creator Marie-Laurence Rancourt and the two performers Nancy Saunders and Ulivia Uviluk have designed a quiet and poetic work that uses documentary material to tell the story of Indigenous artists who oscillate between different realities of life: from a large Canadian city to remote places behind the Arctic Circle.
 “Aalaapi” invites the audience to experience an open encounter with the unknown, pointing beyond any real or imagined boundary.

 In “Coop”, Sam Max creates the story of a girl who lives on a farm, trapped in ritualised acts and isolated from the outside world.
 The absorption by her parents, the strict rhythm of everyday life and the extreme constriction/loneliness result in a murderous pact that frees the protagonist from her prison.
 “Coop” asks questions about the viability of coexistence, about a decline in values and the price of emancipation in an America where isolation has long since become a reality.

 Dreams in Blk Major